 30. Paint a 3D snow scene with homemade puff paint.

-31. Make maple sugar snow ice cream with fresh snow!
+31. Whip up some maple sugar snow ice cream with fresh snow!

 32. Throw some apple chips in the oven.

 33. Burn some energy making butter like the olden days.

 Kitchen utensils make great armor for an indoor role-playing game.
 Photo by Anna Fader